Herbert Collins: Rookfield Estate

 The Rookfield estate (also known as Rookfield Garden Village or Rookfield Garden Estate) is situated near Muswell Hill in the London Borough of Haringey.
 It comprises Cascade Avenue, Rookfield Avenue and adjacent roads.

 The Rookfield Estate conservation area was designated on 26 March 1976 and an Article 4 direction has been in place for the estate since 1978.

 Collins' father William Jeffries Collins began the development of the Rookfield estate some time before 1910 on land purchased in 1899.
 When William Jeffries Collins moved his business to Southampton in 1911, his sons Herbert and William Brannan Collins took over the development.
 The estate was completed in 1936.

 Uplands Estate

 The Uplands estate, in Highfield, Southampton was built between 1922 and 1936.
 It was the first development undertaken by Herbert Collins in Southampton.
 The Uplands Estate (Highfield) conservation area was designated in January 1986.

 Bassett Green Estate

-The Bassett Green estate, which comprises Ethelburt Avenue and parts of Bassett Green Road and Leaside Way, was developed on land bought by William Jeffries Collins in 1925.
-The Ethelburt Avenue (Bassett Green Estate) conservation area was designated by Southampton City Council in September 1988.
+The Bassett Green estate comprises Ethelburt Avenue, Stoneham Lane, Basset Green Road and Leaside Way.
+The estate was developed on land bought by William Jeffries Collins in 1925 with the first Neo-Georgian homes being completed in 1927 on Stoneham Lane.
+Ethelburt Avenue (Bassett Green Estate) conservation area was designated by Southampton City Council in September 1988.